 Let’s take a quick look at the five ways data will change your marketing and then we will break each one down and explain how to put these initiatives to work for your organization.

 MarketSense is honored to have been selected to the Open Data 500.
-Others that have been selected include Amazon, Deloitte, Google, MetLife, Yahoo! and Bloomberg.
+The OD500 also includes companies such as Amazon, Deloitte, Google, MetLife, Yahoo! and Bloomberg.